 Here are my picks for the best ad networks to evaluate on your blog:

-If you want to maintain more in-depth control of ads on your blog, I recommend using a channel like Sponsored Content (above), where you work one-on-one with a sponsor who wants to reach your audience.
-Also, if you want to count on advertising revenue, you better learn how to write a blog title that really attracts new readers on a regular basis.
+If you want more control over the ads on your blog, I recommend using a channel like sponsored content (mentioned above), where you work directly with a sponsor who wants to reach your audience.
+Furthermore, if you want to rely on advertising revenue, you'll want to learn how to write blog headlines that consistently attract new readers.

 Of course, you need to find businesses in your niche that want to advertise on your site, but you'll almost always be able to negotiate higher paying deals with this approach.
 Also, over time, as your audience grows, companies will start approaching you for sponsorship opportunities.